klentLeoAntig-tech/Antig_Klent-Leo_ShoppingCartActivity/README.md

 • Reviewed and understood each part of the code
 • Adjusted variable names for clarity
 • Tested the program to ensure it works correctly

+ Shopping Cart Quiz 2
+ AI usage

+ I used AI as a guide to help me understand and improve my code throughtout the development of this project. it help me on learning on how to implement key features such as menu system, add to cart functionally,category filtering, checkout process and creating order history.

+ also Ai help me on debugging some error in typings and improved code.
+ On using AI i make sure that i understand each part of the code by studying the explanations.